 Your published work is considered a permanent version of record.
 Follow our guidelines if you need to edit or withdraw your work.

 We believe in protecting the integrity of our content and the role publishers play in scholarly discussion.
-The articles and book chapters we publish are considered to be the 'version of record'; the permanent bibliographic 'minutes' of academic research.
-This version of record can only be edited, changed or withdrawn with good reason.
+The articles and book chapters published online, including via EarlyCite, and in print are considered to be the ‘Version of Record’: the permanent bibliographic 'minutes' of academic research, and are citable via a DOI.